SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_framework_scalability_review.md

 ## Executive Summary

-The ChemML external model integration framework demonstrates **excellent scalability and maintainability** for frequent external model integrations.
+The QeMLflow external model integration framework demonstrates **excellent scalability and maintainability** for frequent external model integrations.
 The architecture successfully balances flexibility, performance, and code organization while maintaining a clean, extensible codebase.
 After comprehensive analysis, the framework is **production-ready** with minor optimizations recommended for future growth.

 ### Key Findings